Spectral Sparse Representation for Clustering: Evolved from PCA, K-means, Laplacian Eigenmap, and Ratio Cut: Extended Relations to Other Methods

-To what extent does the noisy indicator vectors embedded in kernel PCA reveal cluster structure?
-Or how the clustering performance will be when those vectors are fed into Scut?
-They can be answered by investigating the ideal graph condition.
-Generally, following the analysis of the original-data version, we expect the similarity matrix used by kernel PCA meets the condition better than that of PCA while worse than that of LE.
-Our experiments validated this, though not shown in the paper.
-Finally, we mention that a significant drawback of kernel PCA is that it demands a large storage when dealing with large data sets, since the kernel matrix is dense.
+It implies KPCA is inherently related to cluster analysis too.
+We may wonder to what extent does KPCA reveal cluster structure, and how the clustering performance will be when using Scut.
+These questions can be answered by the ideal graph condition.
+Following the analysis of SSRl, we expect the similarity matrix used by KPCA meets the condition better than that used by PCA while worse than that used by LE.
+Though not reported, our experiments validated this.
+Besides, we mention that a significant drawback of KPCA is that it demands a large storage when dealing with large data sets, due to the dense kernel matrix.

+Once KPCA has jointed the SSR framework, a series of manifold learning \cite{Ham2004A} or graph embedding \cite{Yan2007Graph} methods, including MDS, Isomap, and LLE, subsequently share extended relations to SSR.
+It is because, under a kernel view, these methods can be written into the form of KPCA, as is well-known in the literature \cite{Ham2004A, bengio2004out, Yan2007Graph}.
+In particular, it had been proven that classical MDS using Euclidean distance is exactly equivalent to PCA \cite{williams2002connection}.
+For metric MDS, Isomap (a special metric MDS that uses geodesic manifold distances), and LLE, relations to KPCA exist, although less rigorous, due to the kernel functions of their constructed ``kernel matrices'' are ambiguous \cite{Ham2004A}.